anshuman23/tensorflex/README.md

  - __Tensor usage__
     - Numeral Tensors:
-        - Basically `float_tensor` handles numeral tensors.
+        - Basically `float64_tensor` handles numeral tensors.
 It has two variants: one that takes in just 1 argument and the other which takes in 2 arguments
         - The one which takes 1 argument is just for making a tensor out of a single number
         - The 2 argument variant is actually more important and is used for multidimensional Tensors
         - Here, the first argument is the values and the second consists of the dimensions of the Tensor.
 Both these are matrices